 The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they worked on an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

-HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and greater.
+HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-These filters stay fresher longer too, commonly between three to six months.
+These filters last longer too, commonly between three to six months.

-There are several different types of electronic filtering systems you can add in your home.
+There are a couple of electronic filtering systems you can add in your home.

 An electronic air cleaner involves a high-voltage magnetic charge to capture particles.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And decrease ozone, a known lung irritant, produced elsewhere in your home.